frcteam573/Team573ProgrammingDocs/motionprofile.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is assumed by the trajectory generator we used above,

 In order to create motion profiles we must first describe the system, in our case a FRC robot with 6 wheel tank drive.
-Since there is a drop center we assume a 2 wheel differental drive robot in our inital model.
-Since the robot stays on a flat floor we can assume the field as a 2D plane.
+Since there is a drop center, we assume a 2 wheel differental drive robot in our inital model.
+Since the robot stays on a flat floor, we can assume the field as a 2D plane.
 We used the information in the paper in the link below to determine the forward kinematics of the robot.

 http://www8.cs.umu.se/kurser/5DV122/HT13/material/Hellstrom-ForwardKinematics.pdf